 To access your personal data, submit a personal data request.
 Once we receive your request and confirm your identity, we will disclose to you:

 - The categories of personal data we have collected

-- Our business or commercial purposes for collecting or selling personal data
+- Our business or commercial purposes for collecting, selling, or sharing personal data

 - The sources from which we collect personal data